salaymeh/workspace/readme.md

 This is a book that I have been wanting to go through, and now I have the opportunity to do so.
 Over the next few weeks or days, until I complete the book, I will dedicate my time to going through its contents and finishing it.

+### update

+Going through the book, skimming, I realized it was too simple and boring, great for Python beginners but not necessary for me.

 # Python - Django for Beginners/Professionals/APIs by William S. Vincent
 I have selected these books as my resources to learn Django.